 - Activate prior knowledge | Assess | Brainstorm | Exchange knowledge | Recap / Summarize

 - In class

 - < 30 minutes| < 60 minutes

-Formulate various questions/statements/cases and write these on separate flip chart sheets (1 per sheet).
-If you can’t think of any, look at the additional information below.
-Distribute the sheets around the room.
+Formulate various questions/statements/cases and write these on separate flip chart sheets (one per sheet).
+Hang the sheets in the room.
+If you lack inspiration for you statement or question, look at the examples in the Variations, tips & tricks section below.

-Together with the group, select the most appropriate or achievable answers/ideas.
+Discuss the answers and ideas with the group.
+If necessary, ask the students for an explanation.
 Give additional information if students head off in the wrong direction or if it is clear that they have gaps in their knowledge.

 You can also use this teaching method online or in a hybrid form.
 Use collaboration tools for this, such as Miro.
 For hybrid groups, you can prepare the flip charts both online and offline.
 Have the online students answer the same questions as the offline students.
 Once all questions have been answered, add a step in which students combine the offline and online responses onto flip charts.
 Use these new flip charts to continue to the final step.

-There are hundreds of thought-provoking statements online, so if you can’t call any to mind, search on ‘provocative debate topics’ and you’ll end up here for example.
+There are hundreds of thought-provoking statements online, so if you can’t call any to mind, search for ‘provocative debate topics’ and you’ll end up here for example.

 Please consider the tools and materials mentioned here as suggestions.
 In many cases it’s possible to use alternative tools.
 Please turn to the Learning & Innovation team of your faculty (EUR or EMC) first to see which online and offline tools are available and how to apply them.